-If you print on wooden decor, use around 200 mesh counts with water-based inks because they leave the best trace on the material.
-Don’t use lower mesh count because they have larger openings, and you don’t want the ink bleeds through the openings and make a mess of the print layout.
+If you print on wooden, use around 200 mesh count with water-based inks.
+Don’t use a lower mesh count because they have a larger diameter.
+The layer of water-based ink is thinner than plastisol, so you don’t want it to bleed through the openings and make a mess.

-Banners are great for any celebration, but they will be a disaster if you use the wrong mesh count.
-There’s no point using ink that won’t be compatible with your printing goals.
-Inks have very different viscosities, so it is essential to use a good one.
-We’re sure you don’t want blurry images and smudged colors, so you won’t use thinner inks when you want finer details for celebration and nice glittery decor.
-So simple.
+Banners are great for any celebration.
+But use the wrong mesh count, and you’ll make life difficult.
+There’s no point using ink that’s not compatible with your printing goals.
+Inks have different viscosities.
+You don’t want blurry images and smudged colors.
+You won’t use thinner inks when you want finer details for celebration and nice glittery decor.
+Simple.
 Right?

-For printing puffs or glitter on different textiles, you should use glitter inks which give you the best performance with a lower mesh size.
-Glitter inks are a little bit different from the other types of ink – they have shiny grains that have to pass through the mesh opening.
-Therefore the opening must be larger, that is, the mesh count size is lower.
-Lower mesh count and thicker ink deposit are an excellent combination for your T-shirts, cushions, ribbons, or ties.
+For printing puffs or glitter on different textiles, you should purchase glitter inks.
+These work best with a lower mesh size.
+There’s a difference between glitter inks and other ink types.
+They have shiny grains that have to pass through the mesh opening.
+As a result, the opening must be large enough (lower mesh count).
+Lower mesh counts and inks with thickness are an excellent combination for your T-shirts, cushions, ribbons, or ties.

 Screen printing on cotton is very popular and common for T-shirts and cushions.
 If you want a lovely, colored print with fine details, your choice must be a finer mesh count, like the size up to 200 mesh counts.
 This size will give you a thick color print and a clear image.
-Yet, if the high-quality print isn’t your goal, the lower mesh counts like the ones between 140 and 160 will do the job.
+Yet, if high-quality print isn’t your end goal, lower mesh counts between 140 and 160 will do the job.

-Inks have different textures and a diverse range of compatibility with materials.
-Choosing the right ink makes your screen printing process easier and faster.
+Inks have different textures and a diverse range of compatibility with materials and fabrics.
+Choosing the right one simplifies your screen printing process.

-Let’s see what types of inks you can use in screen printing.
+Let’s look at more information on the types of inks that can be used in screen printing.